1

 Sasa International House

-approx. 40 USD per night.
+rate: approx. 40 USD per night.

 Internet connection: yes